ryanburnette/grunt-shopify-theme/README.md

 There are limitations for each of these directories.
 The task watches the source directory and looks for these subdirectories, applying rules to each which will copy all applicable files, leaving behind anything which is not part of a proper Shopify theme.

+A few rules are applied to the source files for each of these directories and the options are there to source from multiple directories for each type of Shopify theme asset.
+These rules allow sources to deviate from the structure of the deployed Shopify theme.
+Source: well-organized.
+Deployment: messy but who cares?

 ## Task Rules
 Rules for each Shopify theme subdirectory:

-### Assets
+#### Assets
 + Any image file
 + Any .css or .css.liquid file
 + And .js or .js.liquid file
++ Additional extensions can be added using Gruntfile.js

-### Config
+#### Config
 + Only settings.html and settings_data.json files

-### Layout
+#### Layout
 + Any .liquid file

-### Snippets
+#### Snippets
 + Any .liquid file

-### Templates
+#### Templates
 + Any .liquid file

-These rules allow deviations from a standard Shopify theme.
-Local-only assets may be stored in subdirectories of the assets folder while only applicable files will be copied to the deployment assets folder in the expected Shopify scheme.

 ## Complementary Tasks/apps
 There are several options for handling the deployment of your theme.
-Any of these options is a great compliment to this task:
+Any other grunt task or app which can watch a directory and upload changes will be a great compliment to this task.

-+ grunt-shopify
-+ Shopify Theme App
+## Future Development
+I plan to add the capability of deploying changes directly to Shopify at some point in the future.
+For now, there are many other options for watching and deploying.